 If you’re installing the latest “DC” products, please see Document Cloud Product Tracks.

 For 11.x and earlier, admins license and activate the product prior to deployment.
 DC products provide the additional option of named user deployments.
-Support for enterprise and federated IDs as well as the ability to manage usage rights via the Enterprise Dashboard provides admins with new tools for managing software, users, and devices.
+Support for enterprise and federated IDs as well as the ability to manage usage rights via the Admin Console provides admins with new tools for managing software, users, and devices.
 For a comparison of the two entitlement types, see Document Cloud Product Tracks.

-The Adobe Enterprise Dashboard provides a central location for managing your Adobe entitlements, including specific users and groups, across your entire organization.
+The Adobe Admin Console provides a central location for managing your Adobe entitlements, including specific users and groups, across your entire organization.
 The dashboard allows you to manage licenses for users and groups for all Adobe products.
 For more information, see:

 Start with a fresh set of files.

 Accept the Reader Distribution Agreement.

 - Create an MST file or make changes on the command line.

 - Set the file’s read-only attribute on a vendor MSI for which you’re creating a transform.

 - Save your MST in case you need to upgrade with a full installer (MSI or EXE) which would uninstall the existing Reader installation and remove your customizations.

 If there is a problem, patch a virgin copy of the original files as a test.